scandesignsdk/enetpulse-parser/README.md

 // Which odds providers countries do we want to see
 $config->setOddsProviderCountryNames(['Denmark', 'International']);

+// Which sports do we want, get the ID from the `sport` table
+$config->setSports([1]);

-// We can also set specific odds providers by ID, get the ID from the table odds_provider
+// We can also set specific odds providers by ID, get the ID from the table `odds_provider`
 //$config->setOddsProviders([
 //    1,
 //    2,
 //    3,
 //]);

-// Which tournaments do we want to see, find the ID's from the table tournament_template
+// Which tournaments do we want to see, find the ID's from the table `tournament_template`
 $config->setTournamentTemplates([
     42,
     46,